shopware/shopware/changelog/release-6-3-5-0/2020-12-14-customer-controller-resolver.md

 * Changed controller signature to inject customer over new controller resolver.
 ___
 # Upgrade Information

+## Require CustomerEntity parameter in store api routes

-* Added `Customer $customer` parameter in store api routes.
+* Added `CustomerEntity $customer` parameter in store api routes.
 The parameter will be required in 6.4.
 At the moment, the parameter is commented out in the `*AbstractRoute`, but it is already passed.
 If you decorate on of the following routes, you have to change your sources as follows:
     * Affected routes:
         * `Shopware\Core\Checkout\Customer\SalesChannel\AbstractAddWishlistProductRoute`
         * `Shopware\Core\Checkout\Customer\SalesChannel\AbstractChangeCustomerProfileRoute`